Integral filtered Sen theory and applications: Integral Sen theory for semi-stable representations

 Define the (integral negative) \emph{amplified Sen operator}:

 \end{defn}

 \begin{remark} Note the adjective ``negative" for the amplified operator is slightly misleading; for example, when $K$ is unramified and consider the log-crystalline case, one could well choose $\pi=-p$ which is a ``negative" number.
-Nonetheless, for our main application in \S \ref{sec: vanishing} (and \S \ref{sec: frob matrix}), we always only consider $K$ unramified and only crystalline representations; in that case, we do have
+Nonetheless, in our application (in the integral case) in \S \ref{sec: vanishing} and \S \ref{sec: frob matrix}, we only consider $K$ unramified and $T$ crystalline; in that case, we do have

 \end{remark}